Actindo-AG/Documentation/DatabaseAndReporting/Integration/03_ManageInfluxDBTimeSeries.md

 # Manage the InfluxDB time series

-An InfluxDB time series is a sequence of data points collected in time intervals, allowing to track changes over time.
-Once an SQL query has been created to retrieve any required data from your databases, this data can be written to InfluxDB to be collected and processed over a period of time.
+After a predefined query has been created to retrieve any required data from your databases, this data can be written to InfluxDB at regular time intervals using an InfluxDB time series, which allows you to collect and process a series of data points over time.
 For detailed information about InfluxDB, see [InfluxDB](https://docs.influxdata.com/influxdb/v2.6/).

 Once the data has been written to InfluxDB, it can be easily visualized and monitored using Grafana, see [Get started with Grafana and InfluxDB](https://grafana.com/docs/grafana/latest/getting-started/get-started-grafana-influxdb/).